kundajelab/scATAC-reprog/src/analysis/20200122_snapATAC/README.md

 Used script scripts/make_tagalign_from_bed.sh to convert to tagaligns suitable for the pipeline (which fails otherwise).
+The fragments bed obtained from SnapATAC does not have strand info.
+Split each fragment into 2 reads of half the length, with "+" and "-" strands respectively.
+Pipeline takes tagAlign of reads and fails otherwise.

+Ran the pipeline from tagAlign stage (see scripts/make_jsons.py) to make the jsons for the pipeline.
+The ran croo and the outputs are stored on oak and a soft link was made at snapATAC_sessions/sesh_name/croo.

 Command for MACS2 (followed ENCODE ATAC-seq pipeline specs):